eskerani/eskerani/README.md

 <img width="1027" height="566" alt="image" src="https://github.com/user-attachments/assets/4a2b5ca2-d2be-4879-bb06-af340f9ca93b" />

 I also plotted data gathered by [Anderson](https://doi.org/10.1177/21674795231190398), who took a slightly different approach by categorizing players in *FIFA 23* along a continuum of light, medium, or dark skin tone.
+This complicates the binary representations of the original study, which did not leave room for the effects of colorism or stereotyping about other races.
+By using a continuum, Anderson revealed that medium-skinned players actually performed *better* on average than white athletes in the mental skills category, while dark-skinned athletes were rated significantly worse than both light- and medium-skinned players; however, both medium- and dark-skinned players performed better than light-skinned players in all physical skill categories, with dark-skinned players being rated the highest.
+These results suggest that proximity to whiteness plays a significant role in how athletes' play is characterized.

 ## Fall Data Challenge 2024